ArcherDotBuild/L2/12-Object-Methods-and-the-This-Keyword/README.md

 ### The Secret Life of OBJECTS

-- We've seen the basics of object literals, but there is so much more to talk about with OBJECTS!
+- We've seen the basics of object literals, but there is so much more to talk about with OBJECTS!.

 ### GOALS

 - Add methods to objects
 - Use new object shorthand syntax
 - Use computed properties